jennysaggesse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execution permit to all the subdirectories of the current directory of the owner and group owner including the users
-This script prints the 751 permissions given to the directory my_dir This script print the change of owner of the file hello to school
+This script prints the 751 permissions given to the directory my_dir This script print the change of owner of the file hello to school This script changes the owner to vincent and the group owner to staff This script changes the owner and group owner of the file _hello to vincent and staff This script changes the owner of the file hello to betty only if it is owned by the user guillaume